guildai/guild.ai/pages/docs/intro.md

 ### Example

-In this example, we create a simple Guild project that will serve as the basis for other examples in this introduction.
+In this example, we create a Guild project skeleton to illustrate the basics of model definition and discovery.

 Start by creating a project directory: